 The IMS activities are special, as through club35 it also spreads holistic approach and deals not only with the ailments of aging but touches the mental and emotional issues too.
 The common bond that holds the IMS together is its sensitivity, patience and dedication towards the well-being of an adult woman.
-“Riding on the waves of Menopause” is theme of the year 2016.
 The slogan of IMS is “Fit @ Forty Strong @ Sixty, and Independent @ Eighty”.
 The slogan is self-explanatory and the colors convey the state of mind and body.
 Red excites, and attributes to dynamism and fitness.
 Blue is a stable and dependable color inspiring confidence, commitment and peace.
 Green represents nature and is refreshing, healing and signifies a baggage free qualities of a free spirit.

 IMS has its central office at Hyderabad.
 For details visit www.indianmenopausesociety.org

 Abstracting and Indexing Information